 Grivel proudly touts the Air Tech Racing as the lightest forged-steel ice axe in the world.
 The ATR is a no-compromises mountaineering tool for serious adventures where weight is of utmost importance but strength and durability cannot be compromised, even a little.
 A slightly curved shaft facilitates greater leverage in the case of self-arrest.
 The Grivel Air Tech is a burly axe th..

-The CAMP Corsa is the lightest ice axe in the world.
+The CAMP Corsa Ice axe is ridiculously lightweight.
 It is perfect for technical rando races and light duties such as basic ski mountaineering, glacier travel and self-arrest.
 It can also be used in a pinch as an anchor.
 The Corsa meets all CE and UIAA requirements for strength and durability, and its clean design provides surprising performance in a super light package.
+Forge..